Quantum computer-aided design: digital quantum simulation of quantum processors: Conclusion

 \section{Conclusion}

-The best quantum processors today are already too large to be simulated on any existing classical machine, and they continue to grow at an exponential pace.
+The best quantum processors today are already too large to be simulated on any existing classical machine.
+Their growth has been approximately exponential since the first transmon device in 2008 \cite{schreier2008suppressing}.
 If one hopes to capture the behavior of design primitives and sub-modules that grow with processor size, future quantum processors will have to be simulated on quantum computers.
-In this work, we have developed and simulated a detailed set of hybrid classical-quantum algorithms that can be used for quantum computer-aided design.
-With the use of the variational quantum eigensolver and variational quantum deflation algorithm for near-term quantum processors, we numerically simulated quantum circuits on four and eight data qubits that encode a single transmon and two capacitively coupled transmons, respectively.
+In this work, we have developed and simulated a detailed set of hybrid classical-quantum algorithms that can be used for quantum computer-aided design and assessed their scalability.
+With the use of the variational quantum eigensolver and variational quantum deflation algorithm for near-term quantum processors, we numerically simulated quantum circuits with up to 16 data qubits that encode up to four capacitively coupled transmons.
 Errors incurred from running these algorithms are small with respect to the dominant system energy scale.
-In addition, we were able to prepare transmon eigenstates and pinpoint avoided energy level crossings which are then used to simulate dynamical one- and two-transmon hardware gates with state-of-the-art fidelities.
-The Suzuki-Trotter gate counts suggest viability of performing these dynamical simulations on intermediate-term quantum hardware, and Trotter errors scale favorably with the Trotter step size.
+While the results presented here assume a noiseless quantum processor, protocols have been developed to mitigate the effect of noise in practice: For example, zero-noise extrapolation \cite{li2017efficient,temme2017error} and probabilistic error cancellation \cite{temme2017error,endo2018practical} do not incur any additional qubit cost and only require relatively simple classical post-processing.
+For a review of error mitigation techniques, we refer to Refs. \cite{bharti2021noisy,endo2021hybrid}.
+Based on the variational simulations, we were able to prepare transmon eigenstates and pinpoint avoided energy level crossings which are then used to simulate dynamical one- and two-transmon hardware gates with state-of-the-art fidelities.
+While Trotter errors scale favorably with the Suzuki-Trotter step size, the gate counts suggest that these dynamical simulations need to be performed on long-term quantum hardware.
+As an alternative approach that is more amenable to near-term hardware, we laid out a path to perform dynamical simulations with variational quantum simulators.
 Our work indicates that quantum computer-aided design enables exploration of circuit parameters within the quantum processor sub-module without fabricating and re-designing physical hardware, thereby saving time and cost.
 In order to have further design control, one may combine our proposed scheme with classical computation methods for superconducting circuit design and simulation \cite{menke2019automated,li2020towards,di2019efficient}, thereby benefiting from both the classical and quantum realm in a single design pipeline.
-In addition, our methodology of encoding multi-level quantum hardware in data qubits and investigating static and dynamic properties with near- and intermediate-term quantum algorithms provides a general framework that is readily applicable to trapped ion, neutral atom, photonic, and other systems.
+In addition, our methodology of encoding multi-level quantum hardware in data qubits and investigating static and dynamic properties with near- and long-term quantum algorithms provides a general framework that is readily applicable to trapped ion, neutral atom, photonic, and other systems.